How to Create a Wedding Reception Seating Chart in 5 Easy Steps

 - Our venue recommends tables that seat 8 people.

-- We are having a head table that will seat 10 people (Bride, Groom, 4 Bridesmaids and 4 Groomsmen).
+- We have a head table that will seat 10 people (Bride, Groom, 4 Bridesmaids, and 4 Groomsmen).

 100 Guests + 5 Vendors = 105 people – 10 people at the head table = 95 people who need to be seated at the tables.